 - Issues for a total of €1,000 million. - Inclusion of Banca Cívica issues for a total amount of €800 million. - Total maturities of €200 million. - Net variation of public-sector covered bonds held in treasury of €1,707 million.

-The amount of treasury shares acquired corresponds primarily to the issues made on October 20, 2011, to increase the credit facility with the ECB.
+The amount of treasury shares acquired corresponds primarily to the issues made on October 20, 2011, to increase collateral assets in relation to the credit facility with the ECB.